meilisearch/documentation/reference/api/settings.md

 ## Ranking rules

-Ranking rules are built-in rules that allow you to customize the relevancy of your search results.
-They are stored in an array and applied in order of appearance.
+Ranking rules are built-in rules that rank search results according to certain criteria.
+They are applied in the same order in which they appear in the `rankingRules` array.

 To learn more about ranking rules, refer to our [dedicated guide](/learn/core_concepts/relevancy.md).